epogrebnyak/linprog/README.md

 This is a set of demo problems to try PuLP, python librabry for linear programming.

-The problems are kept quite simple and toy size, if needed can be thought over as chemical or mechanical production lines.

 There are three tasks, followed by [project notes](#Notes) and [several references](#References):

 - [Task 1 - Production schedule for one perishable product](#task1)
 - [Task 2 - Sequential production, product A is a precursor to product B](#task2)
 - [Task 3 - Select orders when demand over capacity](#task3)

+The problems are kept quite simple and toy size (7 days of planning, 1-2 goods).
+They reveal the logic of formulation of storage time limit, sequential production and order selection.

+Why this can useful - detecting what we capture in the model and what not with respect to real production.

 <a name="task1"></a>